We work in partnership with a range of public, private and community organisations to encourage more people to travel by bike or on foot.

 At CityConnect our aim is to encourage more people to travel by bike.
 CityConnect is funded by the Department for Transport’s Cycle City Ambition Grant – money ring-fenced for cycling and active travel improvements.

-If you want to find out about our routes, training or support we can give, just get in touch.
+If you want to find out about our routes, or the training and support we offer, get in touch with the team.